► Where is Communications Arts?

 ► Is your school an arts school?

 We are NOT a visual or performing arts school.
-Our curriculum focuses on communication skills in writing, speaking, using technology, and understanding visual images.
+Our curriculum focuses on communication skills in one of three strands - Animation, Audio/Video Production and Broadcast Journalism.

 ► Will I be able to play sports?